 Since the completion of the first Warka Tower's pilot in Ethiopia, in 2015, we have gained precious experiences and competencies.
-Currently, we are active in Cameroon, and we are undertaking the first steps to bring Warka Water support to selected isolated communities in Haiti and Togo.
+Currently, we are are undertaking the first steps to bring Warka Water support to selected isolated communities in Haiti and Togo.

 Warka Water is operating in the Republic of Cameroon since 2018, in the South Region, actively involved in protecting and restoring the Rainforest, and its ecosystem, against the increasing and massive deforestation and to bring support to the indigenous peoples, the Pygmies ethnic group, that are facing discrimination and rejection due to their cultural and social difference.